ntk148v/prompose/README.md

 ## TODO

 Production security:
+* Update new version with Ansible to manage configuration.
+The idea: users define themselves which services (exporters) they want to enable (for example, `enable_prometheus: true`) then with a conditional in template files, `prompose` automatically generates docker-compose file and run it.
 * Enable SSL for Grafana with a Proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [containious/traelik](https://github.com/containous/traefik)?
 * Add user authentication via a  Reverse proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [containious/traelik](https://github.com/containous/traefik) for services cAdvisor, Prometheus & AlertManager.